bintaDouk/ada-project-americanDentalAssociation/index.md

 <iframe src="images\Q2\countries_Vietnam_War.html" width="800px" height="600px" frameborder="0" position="relative"  style="display: block;">positive barplot</iframe>

 ## Movies Timeline
-In this third section of the analysis, we filter the movies by looking at the summaries from the `Movies` dataset, and for each war we look to how many movies about it were released over the course of the years.
+Another plot helpful in the understanding of the setting of the analysis is the following timeline, which aims to show the number of movies produced over the course of the years relative to each one of the considered conflicts:

 <iframe class="toggle-frame" src="images\Q2\movies_timeline.html" width="800px" height="400px" frameborder="0" position="relative" id="positive" style="display: block;">positive barplot</iframe>

 The plot shows a large area associated to movies related to `World War II`, much larger than that of all other conflicts combined.
-This highlights the influence a conflict of such scale has had on the world even further in the future.
+This highlights the influence a conflict of such scale has had on the world, even further in the future.
 A more in-depth inspection of the graph shows how, despite the general movies trend are characterized by an overall increase in movies produced every year, the peak in production of WWII movies has peaked during the conflict itself, to then decrease gradually over time to then settle between 10-15 movies a year in the XXI century.
 Movies on the `Vietnam War` were not produced inconsistently across all years starting from the war, reaching their peak in 2005 with 9 movies.
 The `Korean War` has had its highest movies production in the period right after the war, in the 1950s, after which it hasn-t received much attention in the cinematographic world, achieving at most 3 movies per year ever since.
 Finally, contrary to our expectations, the `Cold War` itself didn't get much attention during the course of the years, with no more than 4 movies produced in a given year making it the lowest in our analysis.

-## Comparative Genre Analysis of Movies
-In this section we perform a comparative analysis between the countries on either side of the conflicts, by analyzing the genre distribution of movies filtered by some specific criteria.
-First we provide an analysis of the geographical connotation of the influence of these events on the movies produced, by filtering our dataset based on the movies released in a historical period around each of the analyzed war, and check what is the movie genre of the movies depicting countries from either side of the conflict.
-We plot our results in two barplots, one for each side of the war, each one showing not only the genre distribution for that period of time but also the genre distribution over the whole dataset, to provide through comparison additional information about the way this sentiment changed overtime.

-<iframe class="toggle-frame" src="images\Q2\genres_year_World War II.html" width="800px" height="400px" frameborder="0" position="relative" id="positive" style="display: block;">positive barplot</iframe>
-<iframe class="toggle-frame" src="images\Q2\genres_year_Korean War.html" width="800px" height="400px" frameborder="0" position="relative" id="positive" style="display: block;">positive barplot</iframe>
-<iframe class="toggle-frame" src="images\Q2\genres_year_Cold War.html" width="800px" height="400px" frameborder="0" position="relative" id="positive" style="display: block;">positive barplot</iframe>
-<iframe class="toggle-frame" src="images\Q2\genres_year_Vietnam War.html" width="800px" height="400px" frameborder="0" position="relative" id="positive" style="display: block;">positive barplot</iframe>

-During `World War II`, Drama and Black-and-White films dominated the genre landscape on both sides.
-On Side 1, genres like War Films, Adventure, and Romance Films were prominent, reflecting themes of heroism and human struggle.
-On Side 2, Propaganda Films and Combat Films emerged, alongside Thrillers and Costume Dramas, showcasing narratives aligned with wartime efforts and cultural expression.
-Compared to their total distributions, both sides saw significant spikes in war-focused genres, with Side 2 emphasizing propaganda and Side 1 highlighting wartime romance and heroism.
-During the `Korean War`, Drama remained the top genre for both sides, but their focuses diverged slightly.
-On Side 1, there was a strong emphasis on Romance Films and Black-and-White films, along with notable contributions from Adventure and War Films.
-Meanwhile, Side 2 leaned more into Thriller, Combat Films, and Costume Drama, highlighting themes of conflict and cultural representation.
-Compared to their overall genre distributions, both sides showed increased focus on war-related genres, with Side 1 emphasizing romanticized narratives and Side 2 reflecting more action-driven storytelling.
-During the `Cold War`, Drama dominated both sides, reflecting its enduring role in storytelling.
-On Side 1, genres like Thriller, Action, and War Films were significant, alongside a notable presence of Political Drama and Science Fiction, which may mirror societal tensions of the time.
-On Side 2, Spy films and Thrillers stood out more, alongside Period Dramas, suggesting themes of espionage and historical reflection.
-Compared to the overall dataset, both sides experienced a spike in war-related and suspense genres during the Cold War, aligning with its geopolitical anxieties.
-The `Vietnam War` era saw Drama as the dominant genre on both sides.
-On Side 1, genres like Action, Thriller, and War Films took center stage, emphasizing the conflict's intensity.
-Meanwhile, Side 2 also featured Thriller prominently but included genres like Comedy and Political Drama, reflecting a mix of conflict-focused and escapist narratives.
-Compared to the overall dataset, both sides saw an increased emphasis on war and political genres during this period, with Side 2 incorporating more variety in tone through comedy and satire.

-A second analysis was performed by focusing instead on movies depicting the war, filtered from our original dataset by looking for the names of the war (opportunely cleaned).
-Once again we analyze the difference in distribution between various genres, but this time the distinction between the two sides is done by looking at the country the movie is produced in.

-<iframe class="toggle-frame" src="images\Q2\genres_summary_World War II.html" width="800px" height="400px" frameborder="0" position="relative" id="positive" style="display: block;">positive barplot</iframe>
-<iframe class="toggle-frame" src="images\Q2\genres_summary_Korean War.html" width="800px" height="400px" frameborder="0" position="relative" id="positive" style="display: block;">positive barplot</iframe>
-<iframe class="toggle-frame" src="images\Q2\genres_summary_Cold War.html" width="800px" height="400px" frameborder="0" position="relative" id="positive" style="display: block;">positive barplot</iframe>

-A fisrt thing easy to notice is the fact that for both `Cold War` and `Korean War` one side has much fewer movies compared to the other , while for the `Vietnam War` not enough movies were found for one of the two sides, hence no plot was produced.
-This leads to a the results relative to these plots less significant overall, but we decided to still mention them for completeness.
-`World War II` movies prominently feature Drama, War Films, and Period Pieces across both sides.
-Side 1 strongly highlights Drama, War Films, and Black-and-White genres, emphasizing the historical and serious tone of the conflict.
-Side 2 includes World Cinema, Japanese Movies, and Period Pieces, reflecting regional diversity in storytelling.
-Compared to the overall dataset, genres such as Period Piece and Black-and-White are significantly elevated, underscoring the historical importance and widespread cinematic coverage of World War II.
-Movies about the `Korean War` highlight Drama, War Films, and Action on both sides.
-Side 1 emphasizes Drama as the leading genre, with War Films and Action genres also receiving considerable attention.
-On Side 2, Chinese Movies and World Cinema stand out, reflecting regional influences and storytelling traditions.
-Compared to the total dataset, War Films and Chinese Movies gain prominence, showcasing the somber tone and regional cinematic focus associated with the Korean War.
-Movies about the `Cold War` display a strong focus on Thriller, Spy, and Action genres.
-On Side 1, Drama and Thriller dominate, with notable emphasis on Spy films reflecting political tension and espionage themes.
-On Side 2, Thriller and Spy genres stand out even more prominently, with Action Thrillers receiving a significant share.
-Compared to the overall dataset, genres such as Spy and Political Thriller become far more prevalent, capturing the paranoia and secrecy characteristic of the Cold War.

 ## Geographical Analysis of Movie Production
-This final section of geographical analysis is made through the use of sunburst charts, which show how many movies about each war were produced by either side, entering in details of the single countries from either (or neither) side.
+The final introductive plot of this section is a sunburst chart which depicts for each war where the movies obtained by the previous filtering are produced, using the same division between `Side 1` and `Side 2` as in the section for `World Maps for Analyzed Conflicts`.
+This section is mainly aimed at depicting a comparison between the way the opposing countries in the war (as well as the ones not directly involved) were influenced by the conflicts, in terms of a purely quantitative rather than qualitative analysis.
+For each of the following plots, the `Red` section corresponds to `Side 1`, the `Blue` one to `Side 2` and the `Green` one to movies produced in `other countries`.

-<iframe class="toggle-frame" src="images\Q2\country_piechart_World War II.html" width="800px" height="600px" frameborder="0" position="relative" id="positive" style="display: block;">positive barplot</iframe>
+<iframe class="toggle-frame" src="images\Q2\sunburst_World War II.html" width="800px" height="600px" frameborder="0" position="relative" id="positive" style="display: block;">positive barplot</iframe>
-<iframe class="toggle-frame" src="images\Q2\country_piechart_Korean War.html" width="800px" height="600px" frameborder="0" position="relative" id="positive" style="display: block;">positive barplot</iframe>
+<iframe class="toggle-frame" src="images\Q2\sunburst_Korean War.html" width="800px" height="600px" frameborder="0" position="relative" id="positive" style="display: block;">positive barplot</iframe>
-<iframe class="toggle-frame" src="images\Q2\country_piechart_Cold War.html" width="800px" height="600px" frameborder="0" position="relative" id="positive" style="display: block;">positive barplot</iframe>
+<iframe class="toggle-frame" src="images\Q2\sunburst_Cold War.html" width="800px" height="600px" frameborder="0" position="relative" id="positive" style="display: block;">positive barplot</iframe>
-<iframe class="toggle-frame" src="images\Q2\country_piechart_Vietnam War.html" width="800px" height="600px" frameborder="0" position="relative" id="positive" style="display: block;">positive barplot</iframe>
+<iframe class="toggle-frame" src="images\Q2\sunburst_Vietnam War.html" width="800px" height="600px" frameborder="0" position="relative" id="positive" style="display: block;">positive barplot</iframe>

 A comment which can be made for each of these graphs is that United States take up the largest slice of the chart divided by countries, and this is largely due to the fact that the United States contribute in the largest amount to all movies produced, regardless of the topic.
 Entering more in detail, regarding `World War II`, we can see that the largest forces of the conflict lead the movie production, with the USA having released more than 400 movies, the UK more than 100 and countries such as France, Germany, Italy and Japan all with more than 20 movies each.
 On top of this, the massive influence of the conflict can also be seen from the large number of smaller countries having released some movies about it, with movies released in more than 50 countries in total!